A Hierarchy of Supermartingales for $\omega$-Regular Verification: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We proposed several new supermartingale-based certificates for qualitative verification of $\omega$-regular properties of Markov chains.
 These certificates include GSSMs, LexGSSMs, DVSSMs, PMSMs, and LexPMSMs; and they can verify larger classes of problems than the existing approach of Streett supermartingales.
-We studied the hierarchy of their verification power as summarised in Fig.~\ref{fig:hierarchy-of-supermartingales}.
-We implemented a synthesis algorithm for LexPMSMs and demonstrated its effectiveness through experiments.
-Future work includes extending our approach to Markov decision processes or stochastic games, which involve nondeterminism, and applying such extensions to solve a first-order extension of quantitative fixed-point logics \cite{McIverTOCL2007}.
+We studied their hierarchy as summarised in Fig.~\ref{fig:hierarchy-of-supermartingales}.
+We implemented synthesis algorithms and demonstrated their effectiveness through experiments.
+Future work includes extending our approach to Markov decision processes or stochastic games that involve angelic nondeterminism, and applying such extensions to solve a first-order extension of quantitative fixed-point logics with nondeterministic choice operations \cite{McIverTOCL2007}.